-We use various configurations of the Norwegian Earth System Model, NorESM1-Happi, which is an upgraded version of the NorESM1-M used in CMIP5 (Bentsen et al., 2013; Iversen et al., 2013i, Kirkevåg et al., 2013).
+We use various configurations of the Norwegian Earth System Model, NorESM1-Happi, which is an upgraded

+10 version of the NorESM1-M used in CMIP5 (Bentsen et al., 2013; Iversen et al., 2013; Kirkevåg et al., 2013).
 The upgrades include double horizontal resolution and improved treatment of sea ice.
 The model was previously run in AMIP mode (NorESM1-HappiAMIP) to contribute a large ensemble of simulations to HAPPI.
-In order to study the role of feedbacks associated with the ocean and sea_ice, we here provide fully coupled simulations targeting quasi-sustained global warming levels of 1.5 K and a-2 K above pre-industrial levels.
-The forcings are constructed on the basis of those from the representative concentration pathway scenarios (RCPs; van Vuuren et al., 2011) corresponding to an increased radiative forcing of 2.6 W m-2 and 4.5 W m-2 by the end of the 21st century (RCP2.6 and RCP4.5), but with important changes to the time evolution of the CO2 concentrations.
+In order to study the role of -the ocean and sea ice, we here provide fully coupled simulations targeting quasi-sustained global warming levels of 1.5 K and 2 K above pre-industrial levels.
+The forcings are constructed on the basis of those from the RCPs corresponding to an increased radiative forcing of 2.6 W m-2 and 4.5 W m-2 by the end of the 21st century (RCP2.6 and RCP4.5), but with important changes to the time_evolution of the CO2 concentrations.
 We also use a configuration where the full ocean model is replaced by a thermodynamic slab-ocean (SO) model (NorESM1-HappiSO).
-This configuration is applied as an intermediate option between the fully coupled (CPL) and the AMIP configurations, applied in order to partly correct for temperature biases in the fully coupledCPL simulations, but still allowing for SST and sea_ice feedbacks.
+This configuration is an intermediate option between the fully coupled and the AMIP configurations, applied in order to partly correct for temperature biases in the fully coupled simulations, but still allowing for SST and sea-ice feedbacks.

-The role of Arctic amplification for specific warming levels (Arrhenius, 1896; Manabe and Stouffer, 1980, Holland and Bitz, 2003, Feldl et al., 2017) is relevant for the consequences of the Paris agreement. -This -is primarily due to the associated in-situ changes in the sea-ice and snow-cover, but also due to the potential triggering of irreversible feedbacks. such as Other important feedbacks include changes in mid-latitude weather patterns and variability (Francis and Vavrus, 2012; Screen and Simmonds, 2013; Cohen et al., 2014; Screen, 2014; Barnes and Polvani, 2015; Screen and Francis, 2016; Screen, 2017a,b; Vihma, 2017; Screen et al., 2018; Cournou, et al., 2018).
+The role of Arctic amplification for specific warming levels (Arrhenius, 1896; Manabe and Stouffer, 1980_j, Holland and Bitz, 2003_j, Feldl et al., 2017) is relevant for the consequences of the Paris agreement.
+This is primarily due to the associated in-situ changes in the sea-ice and snow-cover, but also due to the potential triggering of irreversible feedbacks.
+Other important feedbacks include changes in mid-latitude weather patterns and variability (Francis and Vavrus, 2012; Screen and Simmonds, 2013; Cohen et al., 2014; Screen, 2014; Barnes and Polvani, 2015; Screen and Francis, 2016; Screen, 2017a,b; Vihma, 2017; Screen et al., 2018; Cournou et al., 2018).

-Arctic amplification is predominantly driven by a positive regional lapse-rate feedback (negative at lower latitudes) in winter and a positive albedo feedback in summer (Winton, 2006; Pithan and Mauritsen, 2014).
+Arctic amplification is predominantly driven by a positive regional lapse-rate feedback (negative at lower latitudes) in winter, and a positive albedo feedback in summer (Winton, 2006; Pithan and Mauritsen, 2014).
 While the amplitude and pattern of Arctic amplification varies between models, it is nevertheless a robust response to global warming.
 Even the remotely localized forcing caused by reduced European sulphate aerosols since the 1980s produces maximum warming in the Arctic (Acosta Navarro et al., 2016).
 Under the CMIP6 protocol, a Polar Amplification Model Intercomparison Project (PAMIP) is endorsed (Smith et al., 2018).

-In this paper, we focus on the Northern Hemisphere (NH) climate response to global warming of 1.5 K and 2 K above pre-industrial levels in the NorESM, and on how the response differs depending on whether the model is run with fixed SSTs and sea ice (as in HAPPI) or with active ocean and sea-ice models role of SST and sea ice feedbacks.
-This includes We study changes in Arctic amplification, Arctic sea ice, midlatitude meridional temperature contrasts for different heights, and the storm tracks.
+In this paper, we focus on the Northern Hemisphere (NH) climate response to global warming of 1.5 K and 2 K above pre-industrial levels in the NorESM, and on how the response differs depending on whether the model is run with fixed SSTs and sea ice (as in HAPPI) or with active ocean and sea-ice models.
+We study changes in Arctic amplification, Arctic sea ice, meridional temperature contrasts for different heights, and the

+5 storm tracks.
 We also consider blocking, although its representation in rather coarse resolution climate models is known to be of mixed quality (Dawson et al., 2012; Davini and D'Andrea, 2016; Woolings et al., 2018).